Ellen Rometsch: Alleged affair with John F. Kennedy

 According to reports, Robert F. Kennedy desired to squelch any press reports of his brother's alleged involvement with Rometsch, which led him to seek Hoover's help in discouraging any mention of the Rometsch "allegations" in the Senate investigation of Bobby Baker, who held the post of Senate Secretary for the Majority until he resigned on October 7, 1963.
-According to biographer Evan Thomas, Robert Kennedy had Rometsch deported to cover-up an alleged extramarital affair John F. Kennedy had with her.
+According to biographer Evan Thomas, Robert Kennedy had Rometsch deported to cover up an alleged extramarital affair John F. Kennedy had with her.
 Rometsch denied the sexual and spying allegations.
 Rometsch's husband likewise denies newspaper reports that payments to a Liechtenstein account were made to the couple.
-Although it became public that Ellen Rometsch was suspected of espionage, John F. Kennedy's name did not appear in this context.
+Although it became public that Ellen Rometsch was suspected of espionage, John F. Kennedy's name did not appear public in this context at the time.
 The press release on Ellen Rometsch was published in November 1963.
 The FBI created a 478-page file on Rometsch with the code number 105-122316, which was only closed in 1987 and is now publicly available.
 According to the documents, Kennedy's successor Lyndon B. Johnson requested "a summary of the Ellen Rometsch case" in February 1964.
 The FBI assigned Rometsch to a group of women, the majority of whom were of German origin, "who offered their services as 'play girls' to various people inside and outside the government."
 Some of them are said to be prominent and to be in the public eye.
 According to the allegations in the file, this ring was responsible for "personal escapades, prostitution, partying, sex orgies, and so forth."

+However, the East German government's subsequently revealed Stasi archives seem to corroborate FBI's official conclusion that Rometsch was not in their service.
+Archives contain no record of her nor any members of Rometsch's family, who once lived in Saxony, in the intelligence files.
+Together with the findings of Western intelligence agencies, everything therefore suggests that the former West German immigrant citizen never spied for the East.
+According to writer Darwin Porter, The Baker-run Quorum club was itself part of honeypot-like operations in service of American intelligence agencies spying on senators and other politicians.

 After the expulsion

 On September 27, 1963, one month after their expulsion, she was divorced from her husband at the Bonn Regional Court because of "the woman's sole fault" and moved to live with her parents on the Westphalian Oberberge estate near today's Schwelm.
 She worked as a milkmaid on the farm, helped out with the beet harvest and raised her son.
 There she was tracked down in late October 1963 by media representatives.
 The British tabloid Daily Express offered Rometsch 55,000 Deutsche Marks for her memories.
 In October 1964 she gave a short interview to the Hamburg magazine Stern.

-Rometsch lives near Bonn, has remarried Rolf Rometsch and is avoiding the public.
+Rometsch lives near Bonn, has remarried Rolf Rometsch and has retired from public life.